WHO IS AN INDEPENDENT CONTRACTOR?

 in accordance with the Independent Contractor Law shall be subject to

-, including debarment, which means
+criminal and civil remedies, including debarment, which means

 prohibition from performing services for the state, municipal or county